kaaryasthan/kaaryasthan/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 Kaaryasthan helps you to manage private projects.
-You can add tasks & issues (items) in to your project.
-An item has title, description, discussions, creator, assignees, and labels.
-Project milestones can be created with due date and items with priority order.
+You can add tasks & issues (items) to your project.
+An item has title, description, comments, creator, assignees, and labels.
+Project milestones can be created with due date and items with the priority order.

 This repository contains the source code of Kaaryasthan.
 It has source code for both user interface and server.
 The user interface of